nrc-cnrc/OpenStudio-Measures/measures/nrc_add_hvac_availability_manager/README.md

 ## Modeler Description
 Creates an availability manager and uses a outdoor air node as the sensed property.
+            The "AvailabilityManagerLowTemperatureTurnOff" turns the system off if the temperature at the sensor node is below the specified setpoint temperature.
+Whereas the
+            "AvailabilityManagerHighTemperatureTurnOff" turns the system off when the temperature at sensor node is higher than the specified setpoint temperature.

 ## Measure Type
 ModelMeasure